a-fsh-r/Breast-Cancer-Detection-using-BACH-Dataset/README.md

-# Multi-Class Classification of Breast Cancer Using Histopathology Images
+## 🎯 Multi-Class Classification of Breast Cancer Using Histopathology Images

-Implemented deep learning-based methods for accurate detection of breast cancer from the BACH histopathology dataset.
-Enhanced model performance through data preprocessing, augmentation, and fine-tuning of CNN architectures.
+In this project, we implemented deep learning-based methods for the accurate classification of breast cancer using histopathology images from the **BACH dataset**.

+Key contributions include:

+- 📊 Leveraging the diverse BACH dataset consisting of multiple breast cancer classes to train robust models
+- 🛠️ Applying comprehensive data preprocessing and augmentation techniques to improve model generalization and reduce overfitting
+- 🔍 Fine-tuning state-of-the-art convolutional neural network (CNN) architectures to achieve high classification accuracy across multiple classes
+- 📈 Enhancing detection performance by optimizing training pipelines and hyperparameters